kellylyq/mba_data_decisions/Real-Estate---R.md

 ##### Notes on data selection

--   We’re looking at single family homes in the Mar Vista area of LA that have been sold in the last 12 months.
+-   We are looking at single family homes in the Mar Vista area of LA that have been sold in the last 12 months.
 -   We have included:
     -   CITY - we’re curious if an LA versus MV address makes a